kareng013/Team_12/README.md

-# Stocks Evaluation: Prediciting Future Trends in the Stock Market
+# Stocks Evaluation: Predicting Future Trends in the Stock Market

 ## Overview